-4.4 I have enabled motion detection but it is not always being triggered when things happen in the camera view
+4.3 I have enabled motion detection but it is not always being triggered when things happen in the camera view

 ZoneMinder uses zones to examine images for motion detection.
 When you create the initial zones you can choose from a number of preset values for sensitivity etc. Whilst these are usually a good starting point they are not always suitable for all situations and you will probably need to tweak the values for your specific circumstances.
-The meanings of the various settings are described in the documentation (here) however if you believe you have sensible settings configured then there are two diagnostic approaches you can use.
+The meanings of the various settings are described in the documentation (here).
 Another user contributed illustrated Zone definition guide can be found here: An illustrated guide to Zones